MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Get-SPOContainer.md

 ```

-If there are no more containers to display, the commandlet output will return the message `End of containers view.` Otherwise, the commandlet will return a `<Paging Token>` to retrieve the next set of 5000 containers.

-## Using the Paging Token

 ### -PagingToken

-Use the <Paging Token>
+Use the this parameter to provide the `<Paging Token>` provided to view remaining containers as shown in example 5.
+If there are no more containers to display, the commandlet output will return the message `End of containers view.` Otherwise, use the given `<Paging Token>` to retrieve the next batch of up to 5000 containers.

 ```yaml
 Type: String